eoinsheehan/amenitiz/README.md

 TODO:
 bundle exec rspec (to ensure that the appropriate version of rspec is being used)

+Need to have chromedriver installed locally to run the feature test suite.

 ## Deployment instructions
 The application is automatically deployed to fly.io when branches are merged to main.